 The price, statistics and event commentary provided in this historic price guide booklet is intended as a source of information only.
-Grain & Graze does not guarantee that the guide is without flaw of any kind or is wholly appropriate for your purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information generated.
+The developers, data providers and the platform developers (Centre for eResearch and Digital Innovation at Federation University Australia) do not guarantee that the guide is without flaw of any kind or is wholly appropriate for your purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on any information generated.